Description

 | Conductor Colors | White, Black, Green |

-| Outer Jacket Color | White |
+| Jacket Color | White |

 | Chemical Resistance | Salt water, battery acid, oil, gasoline, UV radiation |